-Genomic DNA from the soil was prepared using the direct lysis method of Robe et al. (Robe et al., 2003).
+- 55 Genomic DNA from soil the soil was prepared using direct lysis method of Robe et al (Robe et al., 2003).
 For obtaining enough DNA, extraction was carried out in replicates and the DNA was pooled and concentrated.
 The composition and diversity of bacterial communities in soil were determined by amplifying the V3-V4 regions of bacterial 16S ribosomal RNA (rRNA) genes.
-A set of 341F and 806R primers and the DNA extracted from the samples as a template were used for amplification.

-PCR reactions were carried out at 50 μl scale containing ~40 ng of DNA template, 25 μl Dream Taq Green PCR Master Mix (2×), 20.5 μl H2O, 0.5 μl of 1% bovine serum albumin, and 0.2 μM of each primer.
-The PCR was carried out by programming

-65 the thermal regime as initial denaturation at 95 °C for 5 min; followed by 35 cycles of denaturation at 95 °C for 30 s, annealing at 56 °C for 30 s, and extension at 72 °C for 30 s; and a final extension step at 72 °C for 7 min.
+A set of 341F and 806R primers and the DNA extracted from the samples as template were used for amplification.
+PCR reactions were carried out at 50 μl scale containing ~40 ng of DNA template, 25 μl Dream Taq Green PCR Master Mix (2×), - 60 20.5 μl H2O, 0.5 μl of 1% bovine serum albumin, and 0.2 μM of each primer.
+The PCR was carried out by programming the thermal regime as initial denaturation at 95 °C for 5 min; followed by 35 cycles of denaturation at 95 °C for 30 s, annealing at 56 °C for 30 s, and extension at 72 °C for 30 s; and a final extension step at 72 °C for 7 min.
 Amplicon sequencing was conducted on an Illumina HiSeq 2500 platform.
 Further processing of the reads and quality filtering was conducted as described earlier (Yuan et al., 2018).

-70 2.3 Data analysis
+2.3 Bioinformatics processing

-Raw data obtained from the sequencing was processed using QIIME (Quantitative Insights Into Microbial Ecology) (Caporaso et al., 2010).
+Raw data obtained from the sequencing was processed using QIIME (Caporaso et al., 2010).
 Sequences were clustered into operational taxonomic units using UCLUST and an identity threshold of 97%.
+Reads per sample varied between 68640 to 420570.
+For analysis, a total of 12,790 data points were included for each sample.
+Sequences were assigned to their

-Sequences were assigned to their phylogenetic groups using the QIIME pipeline and the green genes database ver.
+- 70 phylogenetic groups using the QIIME pipeline and the green genes database ver.
 13.5 (Santamaria et al., 2012).
 Further processing of the sequences was carried out using Calypso (Zakrzewski et al., 2017).

-- 75 Rarefaction curves were calculated for the number of species present in each sample.
+Rarefaction curves were calculated for number of species present in each sample.
 Alpha diversity was determined using both taxonomic metrics (numbers of phylotypes).
-Principal coordinates analyses were conducted as input the pairwise distances between bacterial communities (Bray Curtis and UniFrac distances calculated from the 16S rRNA gene amplicon data).
-To test whether sample categories harbored significantly different microbial communities, we used an analysis of similarities (ANOSIM).
-To determine whether the relative abundances of individual taxa were significantly different between sample - 80 categories pairwise t-tests with P values were calculated.
+Principal coordinates analyses were conducted as input the pairwise distances between bacterial communities (Bray-Curtis and UniFrac distances calculated from the 16S rRNA gene amplicon data).
+To test whether sample categories - 75 harboured significantly different microbial communities, we used analysis of similarities (ANOSIM).
+To determine whether the relative abundances of individual taxa were significantly different between sample categories pairwise t tests with P values were calculated.
 The abundance of various taxa in the samples as correlation charts were also calculated using Calypso.
 While abundance pie charts were calculated using Krona (Ondov et al., 2013).
-Predictive functional analysis of microbial communities using 16S rRNA gene sequences was carried out using PICRUSt (Phylogenetic Investigation of Communities by Reconstruction of Unobserved States).and STAMP (statistical analysis of taxonomic and functional profiles) for functional inference using PICRUSt and STAMP software v 2.1.3 was used for statistical analyses and - to detect differentially abundant OTUs between two sample groups (Parks et al., 2014).The sequences have been submitted to SRA with the accession numbers from SAMN12651127-12651133.
+Online program Galaxy was used for functional inference using PICRUSt and STAMP (statistical analysis of taxonomic and functional profiles) software v 2.1.3 was used for - 80 statistical analyses and to detect differentially abundant OTUs between two sample groups (Parks et al., 2014).
+The sequences have been submitted to SRA with the accession numbers from SAMN12651127-12651133.